PLorei/Personal-Site/README.md

 * Added PHP function to build chip elements - buildChip()
 * Added PHP function to build form elements - buildInputField()
 * Added PHP function to build list of links with slide animation - buildLinkList()
+* Added PHP function to build a parallax - getParallax()
 * Updated getScripts() and getStyles() functions to take an array parameter for the script/style urls (previously hardcoded)
 * Moved page-specific styles to separate stylesheets
 * Made card elements semi-transparent